tallenintegsys/beacon-platform/README.md

 # Beacon Platform

-I have just forked some Google code to sort out the mess left behind by the Stanford brain-trust.
+This is just a fork of some Google code.
+I have to sort out the mess left behind by the Stanford brain-trust.
+Really Google, is everything you half-baked nowadays?

 This repository contains sample apps that demonstrate how to use the [Proximity Beacon API](https://developers.google.com/beacons/proximity/guides).